This is My No. 1 Advice for Eating a Balanced Meal—Every Time You Eat

 Step 3: Choose a high-quality protein to fill another (roughly) quarter of your plate.

 Most people need about 3-6 ounces of protein per meal.
 Depending on your activity, gender and health goals, you may need more.
 If you’re a meat-eater, opt for a palm-size portion of organic chicken or turkey, grass-fed beef or bison, pasture-raised eggs, or fish (anchovies, sardines, black cod, herring, trout, wild Alaskan salmon, and oysters are some of my faves).
 For vegetarians, opt for organic tofu, tempeh, lupini beans, or lentils.
 Also, keep in mind organic dairy (like greek yogurt) can fit here too, if your body tolerates dairy.

 This step is optional.
-If you choose to not include complex carbs into a meal, you can always add more non-starchy vegetables or more fat.
+If you choose to not include whole food carbs into a meal, you can always add more non-starchy vegetables or more fat.
 The amount of carbohydrates that a person can handle in their diet is highly personalized to their own needs and personal blood sugar response to higher glycemic foods.

 Many people benefit from incorporating some whole-food intact carbohydrates into their diet, such as starchy veggies like sweet potatoes, potatoes, parsnips, squash, and rutabaga.
 Grains (like rice, quinoa, teff, amaranth and oats) also fit into this category, as do beans and chickpeas (including bean-based pasta!).
 Here’s where you’ll also put fruits, such as apples, berries, kiwi, cherries, oranges, and pomegranate seeds.
 When you eat whole, intact carbohydrates like a sweet potato instead of white bread, you slow the blood sugar response and promote a more anti-inflammatory response.